 - 17. Fence Row Nozzle: The sprayer is equipped with a fence row circuit to provide coverage next to a fence or the edge of a field.
 Open the valve on the nozzle body feeding the fenceline tip when spraying next to a fence.
-Turn the valve off when spraying in the field. - Optional Auto Height Systems: Norac UC4 or Raven Ultraglide The sprayer can be equipped with an "Auto height" control system.
+Turn the valve off when spraying in the field.
+(Optional electric control is available) - 18.
+Optional Auto Height System: Raven Ultraglide The sprayer can be equipped with an "Auto height" control system.
 The control valve is mounted on the back of the frame and connects into the hydraulic system to keep the booms at a preset height. - Fig. 40 FENCE ROW CIRCUIT